Burr (edge): Water jet

 One of the main benefits of waterjet deburring is a high level of precision and repeatability - and for this reason, CNC control is used.
 This eco-friendly process uses high-pressure water to remove loose burrs and chips even in deep holes – all while leaving the parts cleaner and free of debris.
 Pressurized water is precisely focused via CNC control to remove burrs and chips in and around parts.
 Depending on the cleanliness specifications, this can be performed submerged or in an open-air environment.
 Open-air washing/deburring targets specific areas of the part where the water jet is focused.
 Submerged will clean the entire part, internally and externally.

+Ultrasonic Deburring

+Powerful ultrasonic waves are irradiated against the tank containing the liquid.

+This technology removes burrs by the pressure generated within the liquid as cavities are generated and dissipated.